Trijal-Bhardwaj/HackerEarth_hackCOVID_2.0/readme.md

 ---
 ## Functions
 ### Admin
-- Signup their account.
-Then Login (No approval Required).
+- Can Signup with Their Account.
+Then Login (No Approval Required).
-- Can register/view/approve/reject/delete doctor (approve those doctor who applied for job in their hospital).
+- Can Register/View/Approve/Reject/Delete Doctors (Approve those Doctors who have Applied for Job in their Hospital).
-- Can admit/view/approve/reject/discharge patient (discharge patient when treatment is done).
+- Can Admit/View/Approve/Reject/Discharge Patients (Discharge Patients When the Treatment is Done).
-- Can Generate/Download Invoice pdf (Generate Invoice according to medicine cost, room charge, doctor charge and other charge).
+- Can Generate/Download Invoice as PDF (Generate Invoice According to the Medicine Costs, Room Charges, Doctor Charges and Other Charges).
-- Can view/book/approve Appointment (approve those appointments which is requested by patient).
+- Can View/Book/Approve Appointment (Approve those Appointments which are Requested By the Patients).

 ### Doctor
-- Apply for job in hospital.
-Then Login (Approval required by hospital admin, Then only doctor can login).
+- Apply for Job in Hospital.
+Then Login (Approval Required by Hospital Admin, then only Doctor can Login).
-- Can only view their patient details (symptoms, name, mobile ) assigned to that doctor by admin.
+- Can Only View their Patient Details (Symptoms, Name, Mobile) Assigned to that Doctor By the Admin.
-- Can view their discharged(by admin) patient list.
+- Can View their Discharged (By Admin) Patient List.
-- Can view their Appointments, booked by admin.
+- Can View their Appointment, Booked By Admin.
-- Can delete their Appointment, when doctor attended their appointment.
+- Can Delete their Appointment, When Doctor Attended their Appointment.

 ### Patient
-- Create account for admit in hospital.
-Then Login (Approval required by hospital admin, Then only patient can login).
+- Create Account for Admit in Hospital.
+Then Login (Approval Required by Hospital Admin, Then only Patient can Login).
-- Can view assigned doctor's details like ( specialization, mobile, address).
+- Can View assigned doctor's details like (Specialization, Mobile, Address).
-- Can view their booked appointment status (pending/confirmed by admin).
+- Can View their Booked Appointment Status (Pending/Confirmed by Admin).
-- Can book appointments.(approval required by admin)
+- Can book appointments.(Approval Required By Admin)
-- Can view/download Invoice pdf (Only when that patient is discharged by admin).
+- Can View/Download Invoice as PDF (Only When that Patient is Discharged By Admin).

 ---

 ## HOW TO RUN THIS PROJECT
-- Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
+- Install Python(3.7.6) (Dont Forget to Tick Add to Path while Installing Python)
 - Open Terminal and Execute Following Commands :
 ```
 pip install django==3.0.5